-Law or policy exists that supports youth access to a full range of FP methods, including long-acting and reversible contraceptives (LARCs).
+Law or policy exists that supports youth access to a full range of FP methods, including LARCs.

-Ethiopian RH policies support youth's access to a full range of FP methods regardless of age and marital status.
-The "Standards on Youth Friendly Reproductive Health Services & Minimum Service Delivery Package on YFRH Services Guidelines" state an objective "to enable youth [to] have access to a range of contraceptive methods and information so that they would be able to decide on when and how they would be able to have children and get protected from unplanned pregnancy and its squeal."
-The same policy emphasizes the eligibility for these FP services:
+Ethiopian policies support youth's access to a full range of FP methods regardless of age and marital status.
+The "Standards on Youth Friendly Reproductive Health Services & Minimum Service Delivery Package on YFRH Services: Service Delivery Guideline" state as an objective:

+To enable youth [to] have access to a range of contraceptive methods and information so that they would be able to decide on when and how they would be able to have children and get protected from unplanned pregnancy.